jaishdahiya6-del/netflix-content-analysis/README.md

 - **Genre Dominance:** International Movies and Dramas represent the largest share of the library.

 ---
+### 📉 Statistical Foundation
+To ensure our machine learning models are accurate, I performed a statistical audit:
+- **Skewness Analysis:** Identified if the data is right-skewed (common in sales data) to decide on proper normalization techniques.
+- **Outlier Impact:** Measured the gap between Mean and Median to understand the influence of high-value outliers.
+- **Central Tendency:** Visualized the data distribution to verify if it meets the assumptions of Linear Regression.

+[Image of Normal distribution vs skewed distribution curves]
 ## 📊 Visualizations

 ### 1. Strategy Shift (Movies vs TV Shows)